microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 If any tests fail, please retry first to see if it helps.
 If not, try one of the known issues below.

+Tests fail with error like "It was not possible to find any compatible framework version The specified framework 'Microsoft.NETCore.App', version '1.0.4' was not found"

+Workaround: Install .NET Core SDK 1.1.7.

 Web and PerformanceCollector fails with error related to 'Port conflicts' - its possible that some prior tests has not released ports.
 	Workaround - Kill all running IISExpress processes and re-run tests.